cyrus-and/chrome-remote-interface/README.md

 ```

 Using the provided `help` field it's possible to obtain information on the
-events and methods available through the [Remote Debugging Protocol][1].
+events and methods available through the [Remote Debugging Protocol][rdb].
 For
 example to learn how to call `Page.navigate` type:

 ```javascript